Art History Courses

 Topics 20th Century Art

 This course surveys various genres, themes, and aesthetic theories that have informed modern and contemporary art.
 The class approaches this wide array of material through attention to specific themes and/or various critically defined paradigms and applies these themes/paradigms to various subjects and media areas including institutional critique, popular culture, photography, painting, sculpture, performance, installation, and video.
-Writing proficiency is required for a passing grade in this course.
-A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
+This course carries a writing intensive (W) designation.
+Policies regarding this designation apply.

 Prerequisite(s): 18 hours of 300-level Art History courses.